 Often, the answer is yes.
 Read on and you will find out that a TDIU rating generally makes a very significant difference in the disability compensation benefits you receive from the VA.

 When the VA grants a TDIU rating, the veteran’s service connected disability rating is automatically paid at 100%.
 This payment occurs regardless of VA’s math for the combined ratings for a veteran’s individual disabilities that usually make it very difficult to get to that 100% rating.

-For example, a veteran’s hearing loss, back pain, and PTSD may come to a combined rating of 70%.
-If VA awards a TDIU rating, the veteran will be paid as though his or her rating is 100%.
+For example, a veteran’s hearing loss, back pain, and PTSD may come to a combined rating of 70% using VA math.
+If VA awards a TDIU rating, the veteran will be paid as though their rating is 100%.
 Veterans need this method because it often takes the 100% rating payment to adequately replace the veteran’s lost income.